Stratagentic/Stratagentic/replit.md

 ## Overview

 This is a landing page application for Stratagentic.ai, designed to showcase business transformation and automation services.
-The project implements a minimalist, high-contrast design inspired by has.works, featuring a monochrome aesthetic with neon green accents.
+The project implements a minimalist, high-contrast design inspired by has.works, featuring a monochrome aesthetic with blue and teal accents.
 Built as a full-stack TypeScript application using React, Express, and PostgreSQL with Drizzle ORM.

 ## User Preferences